Strategically revealing capabilities in General Lotto games: Introduction

 Due to its wide-ranging potential applications, the problem of strategically revealing or concealing information has received a great deal of research attention in recent years, often under the name of \textit{Bayesian persuasion}~\citep{kamenica2011bayesian} or \emph{information design}~\citep{Bergemann2019}.
 Under these frameworks, an informed agent crafts the information that is revealed to an uninformed agent (or agents); by selecting the revelation policy carefully, the informed agent can influence the posterior beliefs of the uninformed agent and can often thus control its resulting decisions.
 These techniques have primarily been applied to study the influence of multi-agent systems such as transportation networks, epidemic management, and social networks \citep{Massicot2019,Zhu2020,liu2022eproach,wu2019information,candogan2020optimal}.

 In this paper, we focus on an information designer (called the \emph{signaler}) that has an opportunity to reveal information about its own competitive capabilities to an \emph{adversary}, with which it is in direct competition.
 We study such a scenario in the context of General Lotto games, a popular game-theoretic model of competitive resource allocation.
 We base our analysis on a General Lotto game where the resource budget of the signaler is randomly drawn from a publicly-known Bernoulli distribution (studied recently in \cite{Paarporn_2021_budget}).
 The true budget is the private information of the signaler.
 The signaler adopts a \emph{signaling policy}; once the signaler's resource budget is realized, the signaling policy delivers a noisy signal of its budget to the adversary.
 The adversary then updates its beliefs about the signaler's budget, chooses an amount of resources to invest in (which is publicly disclosed), and subsequently engages in a General Lotto game with the signaler using its invested resources.
 We are primarily concerned with deriving the signaler's optimal policy, and identifying conditions on environmental parameters for which it offers performance improvements compared to not signaling at all.
+We note that our study is a departure from the traditional Bayesian Persuasion setup, for which the signaler does not participate in strategic interactions after signaling to the receiver.

 Our main results are given as follows. \begin{itemize} \item We fully characterize the signaler's optimal signaling policy in all instances of the game. \item We fully characterize necessary and sufficient conditions for which the optimal signaling policy provides performance improvements for the signaler. \end{itemize} We find that the optimal signaling policy derived maximizes the probability that the signal sent deters the adversary from competing at all in the General Lotto game.
 Interestingly, we find there are parameters under which the signaler can effectively double its performance by using an optimal policy.